-Proof: Using the same arguments as Proposition 3, it is easy to show that the impact of the fall in the variance of home country monetary growth must lead to one of cases b), c) or d) of Proposition 3.
-In particular, given that the function $\Gamma(z, z^)$ is common to both countries, the impact of a fall in monetary growth in the home country is either to fully eliminate exchange rate pass-through into the domestic economy, or to increase pass-through to 100 percent in the foreign economy.
+Proof: Using the same arguments as Proposition 3, it is easy to show that the impact of the fall in the variance of home country monetary growth must lead to one of cases b, c or d of Proposition 3.
+In particular, given that the function $\Gamma(z, z^)$ is common to both countries, the impact of a fall in monetary growth in the home country is either to fully eliminate exchange rate pass-through into the domestic economy, or to increase pass-through to 100 per cent in the foreign economy.
 With differences in monetary growth variance, it is no longer possible to have partial pass-through in both economies.

 These results provide a theoretical rationale for the conjecture that low and stable inflation rates may lead to a reduction in the pass-through from exchange rate movements into the CPI.
 In our model, a fall in one country's monetary instability will reduce exchange rate pass-through into that country, and hence stabilize its price level from the effects of exchange rate movements.
-But note a critical aspect of results; the rate of pass-through depends on relative variances of monetary growth rates, not on the absolute variances.
-Thus, pass-through is unaffected by a parallel reduction in monetary growth stability in all countries.
+But the rate of pass-through depends on relative variances of monetary growth rates, not on the absolute variances.
+Thus, pass-through is unaffected by a parallel reduction in monetary growth stability in both countries.
 Moreover, a country achieves a low degree of pass-through only by increasing exchange rate pass-through into its trading partner.

-From a slightly different perspective, the model gives an additional link between inflation targeting and price stability.
-By pursuing a policy of low and stable inflation, a country can achieve price stability.
-But with endogenous pass-through, it gets an additional 'bonus' with respect to price stability.
-By stabilizing its money growth rate, it encourages foreign exporters to set prices in terms of its currency.
+In another sense, the model gives an additional link between inflation targeting and price stability.
+In an inflation targeting country, price stability might be pursued by following a policy of low and stable domestic-good inflation.
+With endogenous pass-through, there is an additional 'bonus' with respect to price stability.
+If the country's inflation targeting policy leads to a stabilization of its money growth rate, it encourages foreign exporters to set prices in terms of its currency.
 In doing so, it stabilizes the imported goods component of its CPI, thereby further achieving price stability.
-But the flip side of this is that the policy also encourages domestic exporters to favor the home currency for price-setting of goods to be sold in foreign markets.
+But the flip side of this is that the policy also encourages domestic exporters to favor the home currency for price setting of goods to be sold in foreign markets.
 As a result the price-stability bonus achieved for the home economy comes at the expense of a price stability 'penalty' imposed on the foreign economy, as its price level becomes more unstable.
 In this respect, there is a type of 'beggar-thy-neighbor' feature in the determination of exchange rate pass-through, and more generally in the effect of monetary policy on price stability in an open economy with endogenous pass-through.

 Figure 2 and 3 illustrate the results with the more general model, without the assumption of linearity in labor supply in the utility function.
-Since the Φ and Φ^ functions are no longer linear dependent (in z and z), it is now possible that there are simultaneous interior equilibrium values for pass-through in both countries.
+Since the $\Phi$ and $\Phi^$ functions are no longer linearly dependent (in z and z\), it is now possible that there are simultaneous interior equilibrium values for pass-through in both countries.
 The parameter values used are reported in Table 4, and are mostly quite standard.